(A resource guide for anyone whose children are detained at the Los Padrinos Juvenile Hall)

 Special services available at the Los Padrinos Juvenile Hall

 We also invite you to visit our related pages on Eastlake Juvenile Hall, the Barry J. Nidorf Juvenile Hall in Sylmar, the juvenile court process, sealing juvenile court records, and when minors can get tried in adult court.

 When minors get admitted at the Los Padrinos Juvenile Hall, they are provided with personal toiletries to maintain their hygiene.
 The provided toiletries may not be shared with other minors, but are for personal use only.
 They are also provided with clothing that is replaced on a regular basis or as necessary while detained at the facility.

 When children get released from the facility, they will be discharged wearing their own personal clothing that they wore when admitted into the facility.
 All personal belongings that were stored for them upon intake will also be released with them at this time.

 Minors admitted to the Los Padrinos Juvenile Hall are allowed at least one phone call (free of charge).
 Calls are restricted to immediate family members and/or your child's legal counsel.
 Any succeeding calls will be charged collect to the recipient and will have to be approved by the Probation Officer.

 That being said, incoming calls are not allowed at any given time.
 Hence, the best way to communicate with your child will be through mail correspondence.
-For any concerns with your child's status while detained at the facility, you may contact the Supervising Probation Officer at (562) 940-8681, 7 days a week 24 hours a day.
+For any concerns regarding your child's status while detained at the facility, you may contact the Supervising Probation Officer at (562) 940-8681, seven days a week 24 hours a day.

 In order to conduct a visit at the Los Padrinos Juvenile Hall, all visitors entering the facility are required to provide valid proof of identification.
-Everyone will undergo a standard search of their person and their belongings as a safety measure.
+Everyone will undergo a standard search of his/her person and his/her belongings as a safety measure.
 Below is a list of accepted forms of identification: